jacebenson/cedar/docs/versioned_docs/version-2.0/uploads.md

 You'll see that you are receiving an instance of [File](https://developer.mozilla.org/en-US/docs/Web/API/File).

 That's part 1 done - you can receive uploaded files.
-In the next steps, we'll talk about some tooling and a Prisma client extension that Redwood gives you, to help you persist and manage your uploads.
+In the next steps, we'll talk about some tooling and a Prisma client extension that Cedar gives you, to help you persist and manage your uploads.

 <details>
 <summary>**What's happening behind the scenes?**</summary>

 Once you send the request, and open up your Network Inspect Panel, you'll notice that the graphql request looks slightly different - it has a different Content-Type (instead of the regular `application/json`).

-That's because when you send a [File](https://developer.mozilla.org/en-US/docs/Web/API/File) - the Redwood Apollo client will switch the request to a multipart form request, using [GraphQL Multipart Request Spec](https://github.com/jaydenseric/graphql-multipart-request-spec).
+That's because when you send a [File](https://developer.mozilla.org/en-US/docs/Web/API/File) - the Cedar Apollo client will switch the request to a multipart form request, using [GraphQL Multipart Request Spec](https://github.com/jaydenseric/graphql-multipart-request-spec).
 This is the case whether you send a `File`, `FileList` or `Blob` (which is a less specialized File).

 On the backend, GraphQL Yoga is pre-configured to handle multipart form requests, _as long as_ you specify the `File` scalar in your SDL.